(Please Contact Us If You Need Assistance With Your Parking Lot Safety Questions)

 crime is reduced.

 emergency situation.
-These systems frequently provide immediate voice
+These call stations frequently provide immediate voice

 contact with a guardian, an audible alarm and a type of flashing light to

 While such measures may not be necessary in

 every application, there are other strategies that are considered

 essential for appropriate detection and response regarding criminal

 activity.
 For example, windows should be kept clear of banners, posters or

 any obstructions which would preclude persons on the inside of the

 building from seeing out into the parking lots.